Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It is not uncommon for dogs to eat rocks.
 It is more common in puppies who, just like babies, are more oral, and therefore like to stick things in their mouths as a form of exploration.
 As puppies grow, they eventually grow bored of this behavior as they become more interested in other things such as pee mail, rabbit poop and tasty blades of grass to forage.

-As much as it may look funny to see a dog eating rocks, problems start when rocks are swallowed whole and they are too big to pass through the dog's gastrointestinal tract, leading to complications that may turn serious.
+As much as it may look funny to see a dog eating rocks, problems start when rocks are swallowed whole and are too big to pass through the dog's gastrointestinal tract, leading to complications that may turn serious.

 The Indigestible Consequences